-Status: Complete 1 School/Academy: Stone Soup Academy Date of assessment 31/08/2023 023 Who might be harmed?
+Status: Complete School/Academy: Stone Soup Academy Date of assessment 11/05/202 22 Who might be harme d?
 Pupils, staff, visitors and contractors How many are affected?
-Whole School Hazard Aspect Possible control measures ✓if in place if not or n/a Where: state action to be taken with times any additional control measures site specific details Residual Risk rating High, medium, low Communication This control obtained ompleted risk assessment is shared with staff.
-Signatures are I. \checkmark Risk assessment will be shared with s email, google docs and the website.
-Low Preventing infectious persons attending school nursery a Pupils have tes procedu flowchar OWhen school o as n of pupils Head manager In ex pupils have an infectious disease they are excluded from n medical grounds for the minimum period recommended oted in the exclusion table mentioned above.
-Formal exclusion from school on medical grounds is enforceable by the d Teacher only, acting on behalf of the local authority or the rs or governors of a school. ceptional cases, when parents insist on the return of their child This is situated in the main admin offi Ce Low auth require t longer po Staff h are no longe l when the child still poses a risk to others, the local ority may, by serving notice on the child's parents or carers, hat they keep the child away from school until they no ose a risk to others ave the same rules regarding exclusion applied to them as applied to the children.
-They may return to work when they are r infectious, provided they feel well enough to do so. ✓ ✓ - e school has a clear written policy for the exclusion of food
+Whole So chool Hazard Aspect Possible control measures if in place if not or n/a where: state action to be taken with timeso any additional control measures ✓ site specific details ales Residual Risk rating High, medium, low Communication This obtain completed risk assessment is shared with staff.
+Signatures are ned. ~ Risk assessment will be shared with semail, google docs and the website. staff via Low Preventing infectious persons attending exclusion table is displayed in the school office, medical room, ery and staff room as necessary for reference. ' This is situated in the main admin offi се school have proce s and members of staff with COVID-19 like symptoms or who tested positive through a LFT follow the necessary edures and timescales for staying away from school. (ref. charts) V scho as no of pu Head mana In ex to so autho requi n pupils have an infectious disease they are excluded from ol on medical grounds for the minimum period recommended of the distriction of the exclusion table mentioned above.
+Formal exclusion pils from school on medical grounds is enforceable by the distriction of the local authority or the agers or governors of a school.
+In the ceptional cases, when parents insist on the return of their child the hool when the child still poses a risk to others, the local pority may, by serving notice on the child's parents or carers, are that they keep the child away from school until they no er pose a risk to others • Low are a have the same rules regarding exclusion applied to them as applied to the children.
+They may return to work when they are nger infectious, provided they feel well enough to do so. • I . handling staff (where employed directly by the school): he school has a clear written policy for the exclusion of food •